Nicolae Tătaru: Playing career

 Nicolae Tătaru signed with Steaua București in 1952, after three months when he played for one of Steaua's second teams, Armata Craiova.
-He was a part of Steaua's Golden team, playing also for the Romania national football team.
+He was a part of Steaua's Golden team, playing also for the Romania national team.
 He earned 21 caps for Romania, scoring two goals.
 His debut for the national team came on 9 May 1954, when Romania won the match against East Germany, played at Berlin in front of 90,000 people.
 He scored his first international goal, against Greece, in 1957.

 In 1959, in the match against the olympic team of the Soviet Union, he was the captain of the national team.
 Since then he was eight times the captain of the national team.
 In his last match for Romania, in which he was also the captain, Romania lost the friendly match against Morocco.
 At Steaua, he played 210 matches and scored 75 goals.
 He is tenth in the Top Ten list of Steaua's goalscorers.

-Manager career
+Managerial career

 Tătaru managed several clubs, like CS Târgovişte, FC Brăila, Petrolul Târgovişte or Steaua's youth team.